saiki-69420/object-detection/README.md

 3. dataset.json is the annotations file of this dataset in COCO format for running the MMDetection model.

 4. Streamlit_demo is the python script for a web app of the YOLO trained model.
+5. Python script to convert coco annotations to yolo.